angietd94/mbo-tracker/README.md

 - Track team performance metrics
 - Generate reports for quarterly reviews
 - View team progress dashboards
+- Receive email notifications for new MBO submissions and completions

 ### For Administrators
 - Manage user accounts and permissions